-Generic Name: Bacitracin (Systemic) (bas i TRAY sin)
+Generic Name: Bacitracin Injection (bas i TRAY sin)

 Brand Name: BACiiM

 - This medicine may cause kidney problems.
-This medicine may need to be stopped by your doctor if you get kidney problems.
-Your doctor will watch you closely and may run kidney tests.
-You will need to drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.
-Do not use BACiiM (bacitracin (systemic)) with other drugs that may cause kidney problems.
+This medicine may need to be stopped by the doctor if your child gets kidney problems.
+The doctor will watch your child closely and may run kidney tests.
+Your child's doctor will need to make sure your child is not dehydrated while getting this drug.
+Do not give BACiiM (bacitracin injection) with other drugs that may cause kidney problems.
 There are many drugs that can do this.
-Ask your doctor or pharmacist if you are not sure.
+Ask the doctor or pharmacist if you are not sure.

 Uses of BACiiM: